jhurray/EZLayout/README.md

 subview = [EZLayoutContainerView ezMake:^(UIView *make) {
    make.ezSize = [EZLayoutSize heightPercentage:0.8 widthPercentage:0.8];
 }];
-// subview will be layed out with the appropriate size and alignment in the base container.
+// subview will be laid out with the appropriate size and alignment in the base container.
 [subview attachToContainerView:base];
 ```
 #####Subview Heirarchy